List of Alien (franchise) characters: William Hudson

-Private William Hudson (Bill Paxton) is the Colonial Marines' comedian and comtech expert.
+Private William Hudson (Bill Paxton) is the Colonial Marines' comtech expert.
 Arrogant and overconfident, he soon cracks under the stress of the failed incursion into the Alien hive.
 Hudson despairs and panics until Ripley and Newt reassure him, enabling him to regain his composure.
 He fights to the end in the colony's operation room, where the survivors of the party make their final stand, and is pulled through a floor grate by an Alien while providing cover fire.
 In Aliens: Colonial Marines, Hudson's corpse was discovered in the sewers with a large hole in his chest, revealing that Hudson was impregnated by a Facehugger after he was dragged beneath the grates and later died when a chestburster erupted from his chest.

 Paxton was visiting his girlfriend Louise Newbury in the United Kingdom in early July 1985 when he auditioned at Pinewood Studios for director James Cameron, whom he knew from previous projects.
 Although he was enthusiastic about the role, he found the high-energy Hudson one of his most difficult characters.
 The character is known for saying, "Game over, man!", for which the 2018 Action-Comedy film Game Over, Man! is named after.
 According to Paxton, he ad-libbed the phrase.
 He received the Best Supporting Actor award at the 14th Saturn Awards.